|

 evaluation |

-Participation in the in-service training and in the refresher courses shall be mandatory
+Participation in the in-service training and in the refresher courses shall be

-discuss topics to be taught and goals to be achieved during the month.
-Details of some work was presented in the keynote
+magazine shall discuss topics to be taught and goals to be achieved during the

 lecture delivered during the Sindh